jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 # Conclusion

-The design ideas described in this document is applicable when the team skill sets and circumstances is ideal.
+The design ideas described in this document are applicable when the team skill sets and circumstances is ideal.